PhantomInsights/summarizer/README.md

 Then I applied a multiplier bonus to words that start in uppercase and are equal or longer than 4 characters.
 Most of the time those words are names of places, people or organizations.

-Finally I set to zero the score For all words that are actually numbers.
+Finally I set to zero the score for all words that are actually numbers.

 ```python
 for item in COMMON_WORDS: